Sunday, September 13, 2015

 Subsisting on Dawkins's Tears

 I'm rereading the philosopher Mary Midgley's 1981 book Heart and Mind: The Varieties of Moral Experience.
-It's an excellent introduction to the subject of ethics and morality, even if I disagree with some of what she says, which I intend to write more about it in the next few days.
+It's an excellent introduction to the subject of ethics and morality, even if I disagree with some of what she says, which I intend to write about more in the next few days.
 In the meantime I've also been looking around the Web for some references on her 1979 critique of Richard Dawkins, which led to the entertaining spectacle (still in progress, apparently) of Richard Dawkins, the No-More-Mister-Nice-Guy of the New Atheists, Mr. Take-No-Prisoners in the War Against Superstition, whining that Midgley had been mean to him, that he couldn't understand why she was so hostile: "I have been taken aback by the inexplicable hostility of Mary Midgley's assault ...
 I deplore bad manners as strongly as anyone ..."
 He also claimed, falsely, that she hadn't read The Selfish Gene when she wrote the review, and though he later retracted the claim, it still moves.

 In the course of this agreeable procrastination I found a revealing characterization in a 2015 interview with Midgley.
 (She's 95 this year, and though she's lost mobility she's still writing, and as well as ever.)